Some fast algorithms for curves in surfaces: Handle structures and normal 1-manifolds

 \subsection{Handle structures}

 In Theorems \ref{Thm:GeometricIntersectionNumber} and \ref{Thm:NormaliseStandardCurves}, the surface $S$ was given by a triangulation.
 This is because triangulations are a very typical way of presenting a surface.
 However, it is frequently useful to deal with handle structures instead.
+(See, for example, Definition \ref{Def:InheritedHS} where a useful construction involving handle structures is presented, and which has no direct analogue for triangulations.)
 As we will see, there are versions of Theorems \ref{Thm:GeometricIntersectionNumber} and \ref{Thm:NormaliseStandardCurves} for handle structures.
 In this section, we introduce some of the terminology for handle structures.
-For a handle structure $\calH$ and $i \in \{ 0,1,2 \}$, $\calH^i$ will denote the union of the $i$-handles.